Bill Gates - Bill & Melinda Gates Foundation Trust Portfolio

 Conclusion

-The Bill & Melinda Gates Foundation Trust's Q4 2024 portfolio continues to prioritize long-term stability, essential services, and sustainability-focused businesses.
-The modest reductions in Microsoft and Berkshire Hathaway suggest strategic rebalancing, while core holdings in waste management, railways, and industrials demonstrate an enduring commitment to critical infrastructure.
+The Bill & Melinda Gates Foundation Trust's Q1 2025 portfolio continues to prioritize long-term stability, essential services, and sustainability-focused businesses.
+The ongoing reduction in Berkshire Hathaway suggests strategic rebalancing, while core holdings in waste management, railways, and industrials demonstrate an enduring commitment to critical infrastructure and services.

 This balanced approach aligns with the foundation's mission to invest in innovative, resilient enterprises that address global challenges while providing the financial returns necessary to fund its philanthropic activities.
 By maintaining substantial positions in companies that combine financial performance with positive environmental and social impacts, the trust creates a virtuous cycle between investment success and global development.